Foundations of Artificial Intelligence (FAI) Group

 Schedule and Deadlines (tentative!).

 Note that each topic is associated with a mentee student (to whom you will provide feedback, see the following deadlines); and a mentor student (who will provide feedback to you, see the following deadlines).
-The mentee/mentor assignment will be a "cycle" through each of the 3 topic areas as listed below: within each area, the student with topic 1 mentors the student with topic 2, who mentors the student with topic 3, who mentors the student with topic 1.
-If you want to team up with someone specific, do state that in your email.
+The mentee/mentor assignment will be a "cycle" through each of the four topic areas as listed below: within areas with 2 topics, the two students mentor each other; within areas with 3 topics, the student with topic 1 mentors the student with topic 2, who mentors the student with topic 3, who mentors the student with topic 1.
+If you want to team up with someone specific, please do state that in your email.

 Read the material associated with your topic carefully, and prepare an initial version of your summary paper, using the tex template given above.